Good Documentation Practices SOP

 All the columns of the document should be filled.
 If any column of the document does not require an entry, mention “NA” (Not Applicable) or a line diagonally across the page from left top to right bottom, put “NA” with a signature and date at the bottom.

-If a process is not performed or is not applicable in a page, Empty fields must be invalidated by crossing them out, it should be indicated by writing “NA” (Not Applicable ) and diagonal line across the page, with a signature and date at the bottom.
+If a process is not performed or is not applicable on a page, Empty fields must be invalidated by crossing them out, it should be indicated by writing “NA” (Not Applicable ) and a diagonal line across the page, with a signature and date at the bottom.

 Reason / Remark should be entered in the record for any significant cancellations.

-If any observations / signature / date to be repeated, the same should be rewritten.
+If any observations/signatures/dates are to be repeated, the same should be rewritten.
 Ditto (—-“—-) marking should not be used.

-For each activity, signature for operation done by and checked by should be done.
+For each activity, a signature for the operation done by and checked by should be done.

 Where logbooks are used in place of loose formats for recording, each page of the logbook should be numbered.

-Date shall be written in the form either DD/MM/YY or DD/MM/YYYY, Where DD represents date, MM represents month; MMM represents first three alphabets of month and YY represents last two digits of the year or YYYY represent the year 2023 For example 15/08/23 or 15/08/2023.
+The date shall be written in the form either DD/MM/YY or DD/MM/YYYY, Where DD represents the date, MM represents the month; MMM represents the first three alphabets of the month and YY represents the last two digits of the year or YYYY represents the year 2024, For example, 15/02/24 or 15/02/2024.

 Time entries shall be written in the form of 24:00 hrs.